srikanthiosdev/SOLID-Principles/README.md

-# solid-session
+# Clean Programming Practices
-Session materials to demonstrate SOLID principles
+This repo contains a PPT and code samples to demonstrate the SOLID principles.